Ashu-hub/All-About-Java/java8 Notes.md

 	Local inner class(which are dfined inside a methods) **cannot access non-final local variable** till JDK 1.7, Since JDK 1.8, it is possible to access the non-final local variable in method local inner class.
 	Java 8 has introduced **StampedLock**, in which the acquisition method return a stamp that is used to release a lock and to check whether lock is still valid or not. java 8 has introduced Concurrent Adders & Accumulators- DoubleAdder, DoubleAccumulator, LongAdder, LongAccumulator

+#	Difference between anonymous class vs lambda
+	Anonymous class is an inner class without a name, which means that we can declare and instantiate class at the same time.
+	 A lambda expression is a short form for writing an anonymous class.

 # Method Reference

 	In place of lambda expression we can use Method Reference.
 Syntax - By using "::" operator.